-After an on-call or IDIQ contract is executed, the Department will assign specific projects by task order for the duration of the contract period.
-The consultant will prepare each task order based on the scope of work furnished by the Department.
+After the Local Agency executes an on-call or IDIQ contract, it will assign specific projects by task order for the duration of the contract period.
+The consultant will prepare each task order based on the scope of work furnished by the Local Agency.
 The task order will include a manpower estimate and cost.
-The Department will review the task order and approve it as submitted or negotiate with the consultant to establish a task order and task order amount that the Department deems is fair and reasonable.
+The Local Agency will review the task order and approve it as submitted or negotiate with the consultant to establish a task order and task order amount that the Local Agency deems is fair and reasonable.
 After review and a determination that the task order is acceptable, the consultant will sign the task order.
-The Director will then execute the task order on behalf of the Department.
-The Department will distribute copies of the signed task order within the Department and to the consultant.
+The Local Agency will then execute the task order.
+The task order will subsequently be submitted to the Department for final review and approval including funding.
+When approved, copies of the signed task order will be distributed within the Local Agency and to the consultant.